jaigupta29/Intelli-Lens/README.md

-# SmartLens
+# Intelli-Lens
-SmartLens uses Google's ML Kit for Barcode scanning, Face recognition, Text recognition, and Image labeling.
+Intelli-Lens uses Google's ML Kit for Barcode scanning, Face recognition, Text recognition, and Image labeling.

 # How to implement?